swarmstack/swarmstack/README.md

 A set of ansible playbooks and a docker-compose stack that:

 - Tunes EL7 sysctls for optimal network performance
-- _optional:docker_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
+- _(optional: docker)_ Installs and configures a 3+ node Docker swarm cluster from minimal EL7 hosts (or use existing swarm)
-- _optional:docker_ Automatically prunes unused Docker containers / volumes / images from nodes
+- _(optional: docker)_ Automatically prunes unused Docker containers / volumes / images from nodes
-- _optional:storage_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
+- _(optional: storage)_ Installs and configures a 3-node etcd cluster, used by Portworx for cluster metadata
-- _optional:storage_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
+- _(optional: storage)_ Installs and configures HA Portworx storage cluster: default is PX Developer, change to PX Enterprise in portworx.yml (used to replicate persistent container volumes across Docker nodes)
-- _swarmstack:DevOps_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, and Portainer to manage the Docker swarm via GUI.
+- _(swarmstack: devops)_ Configures and deploys the swarmstack tool chain, including Prometheus and Pushgateway, redundant Alertmanager instances, Grafana, karma, and Portainer containers, and also installs NetData under systemd on each host.
 All tools are secured using HTTPS by a Caddy reverse proxy.
 Optional [Errbot](https://github.com/swarmstack/errbot-docker) to connect alerts to social rooms to not natively supported by Alertmanager

 ---